-NURS 610 - 3 This course focuses on the pathophysiology of body Elective Advanced systems and clinical manifestations of pathological Pathophysiology alterations in structures and functions of body systems.
-Underlying principles common to all disease processes are addressed.
-This course provides the foundation for primary care family nurse practitioner practice that includes diagnosis, treatment of minor acute and stable chronic conditions, and the promotion of health of clients.
-INSS 500 - 3 This course will cover basic computer and information Elective Information concepts, including general computer literacy.
-Systems computer programming, and information concepts appropriate for the MIS professional.
-In addition, the fundamental statistical concepts necessary for professional information systems work will be reviewed Emphasis will be placed on hands-on laboratory work that will acquaint the student with various software packages and hardware platforms INSS 615 - 3 This course introduces the concents and foundations Elective Principles and 5 of information systems development.
-A systems LICCLIVE Proctices in approach to the architecting engineering and Information approach to the architecting, engineering, and Systems The service discusses the principles ve deriving Systems i ne course discusses the principles underlying systems modeling, design, construction, testing, and deployment.
-It provides the state of the art and state of the practice in information systems and software engineering, agile development, software quality and project management, change management, and web development.
+NURS 610 - 3 This course focuses on the pathophysiology of body Elective Advanced systems and clinical manifestations of pathological Биссичс Pathophysiology alterations in structures and functions of body systems.
+Tumophysiology Underlying principles common to all disease processes are addressed.
+This course provides the foundation for primary care family nurse practitioner practice that includes diagnosis, treatment of minor acute and stable chronic conditions, and the promotion of health of DICC 500 3 clients.
+T14!
+INSS 500 - 3 This course will cover basic computer and information Elective Information concepts, including general computer literacy, Systems computer programming, and information concepts appropriate for the MIS professional.
+In addition, the fundamental statistical concepts necessary for professional information systems work will be reviewed.
+Emphasis will be placed on hands-on laboratory work that will acquaint the student with DIGG (1.5 various software packages and hardware platforms.
+T1 .1 INSS 615 - 3 This course introduces the concepts and foundations Elective Principles and of information systems development.
+A systems Practices in approach to the architecting, engineering, and Information management of information systems is emphasized.
+Systems The course discusses the principles underlying systems modeling, design, construction, testing, and deployment.
+It provides the state of the art and state of the practice in information systems and software engineering, agile development, software quality and project management, change management, and Web development.
 The framework and technologies for building software and other systems that exhibit high reliability, usability, security, availability, scalability, and maintainability are presented.
 INSS 640 - 3 This course will provide an in-depth look at all phases Elective Information of information systems development.
 Requirement Systems Analysis acquisition methodologies will be reviewed and and Design evaluated with respect to different application areas.
 Logical design will be reviewed and implementation issues will be addressed.
 Data-centered as well as process-centered approaches to system design will be reviewed.
 Particular design methodologies, including structured design and objected-oriented design will be discussed.
 Life cycle as well as heuristic approaches to system development will be examined and discussed.
 Organizational and behavioral issues with respect to information system development will be examined.
 An analysis and design project will be required.

-INSS 650 - Data Management 3 This course will examine database concepts and practices as they relate to business environments.
-Various database structures, including relational and object-oriented, will be discussed.
+INSS 650 - Data 3 This course will examine database concepts and Elective Management practices as they relate to business environments.
+Licotive 11101110gellielle Various database structures, including relational and object-oriented, will be discussed.
 Concepts of distributed database architecture will be explored.
 Design, development, and implementation of databases will be examined.
 Organizational issues concerning the implementation of databases will also be examined.
-The role of data in the decision-making process will be reviewed, with emphasis on the database component.
+The role of data in the decision-making process will be examined.
+Decision support system architectures will be reviewed, with emphasis on the database component.
 Issues of intelligent databases will be discussed.
 A database project will be required.
-Elective Other 500 or above relevant course approved by program director 3 will be discussed.
-A database project will be required.
-Elective applicable.
+Other 500 or above 3 Elective relevant course approved by program director

-5. Discuss how general education requirements will be met, if
+5. Discuss how general education requirements will be met, if applicable.